 ParameterTypeDescription

-application_idstringThe ID of the no-code application
+application_idstringThe ID of the no-code agent

 Request body